-The internet seems to be increasingly filled with posts, articles, and even whole websites dedicated to challenging the historical authenticity of the New Testament, and the historical beliefs and practices of Christians who celebrate the times and seasons of the life of Christ that the Gospels record, especially the two most important observances of all Christendom, Christmas and the celebration of the birth of Jesus, and Easter and the celebration of the death and resurrection.
-We are instructed to “return” to the feasts and festival observances that are commanded in the Old Testament and to reject the “paganized” Christmas and Easter traditions that have “replaced them.”
+The internet is increasingly filled with posts, articles, and even whole websites dedicated to challenging the historical authenticity of Christianity, and particularly the traditional beliefs and practices of Christians who celebrate the times and seasons of the life of Christ that are recorded in the New Testament Gospels, especially the two most important observances of all Christendom, Christmas- the celebration of the birth of Jesus, and Easter- the celebration of his death and resurrection.
+A skilled and carefully crafted case against the historical observances and holidays of Christendom can be very convincing offering reasoned arguments and even citing Scripture to support the claims that Christmas and Easter, and all their customs and traditions, derive from ancient pagan holidays.
+Inevitably, we are then instructed to "return" to the feasts and festival observances that are commanded in the Old Testament and to reject the “paganized” Christmas and Easter traditions that have “replaced them.”

 The Judeo/Christian faith is not based on myths or legends or grand philosophical theories.
 It is a faith that is rooted squarely in actual historical events, intimately drawn in the lives of real people, etched in the ancient stones of past civilizations, and forever engraved in the words of those who laid down their lives to bear witness to the things they saw and heard.

-The Bible then, unlike other religious texts, is a record of history, and of the hand of God at work in the world, from the creation to the revelation.
-And that record can be tested, against other ancient manuscripts and histories, and in modern times by digging up the past and reading in the remains and relics of civilizations of long ago the evidence that time and time again proves the truth of the Bible.
+The Bible then, unlike other religious texts, is a record of history, a record of the hand of God at work in the world, from the creation to the revelation.
+And that record can be tested, against other ancient manuscripts and histories, and in modern times by digging up the past and reading in the remains and relics of civilizations of long ago the evidence that time and time again proves the truth of the Bible, and bears witness to the enduring and endearing reality of the Gospel accounts of the times and seasons of the life of Christ.

 For Christianity … history matters.